seongwoojang1123/Explainable-Prediction-of-CBCT-Defined-TMJ-Osteoarthritis-and-Pain-Burden-via-Vitamin-D-Status/README.md

 - **6_heatmap_correlation.py**
   - Spearman correlation screening (p < 0.05 threshold)
   - Heat maps of factors associated with VAS and with TMJ OA severity

+- **7_model_performance_and_SHAP.py**
+  - Formats Table 4 and the SHAP importance table from the outputs of script 8
+  - Contains no manually entered performance values

 - **8_final_holdout_ml_evaluation.py**
   - Full machine learning pipeline reported in the manuscript